rubocop/ruby-style-guide/README.md

     end
     ```

-* Favor **if/then/else** over the ternary operator. *if* is an
+* Favor ternary operators over **if/then/else**.
-  expression in Ruby and the resulting code is arguably easier to
-  read (albeit not as concise).
-Remember that _"Programs must be written for
-  people to read, and only incidentally for machines to execute."_ (Abelson
-  and Sussman)
+  Ternary operator is well knowed in others languages as:
+  C, C++, Lips, Perl, PHP and Python.

     ```Ruby
+    # not so good
+    result = if some_condition then something else something_else end

     # good
-    result = if some_condition then something else something_else end

-    # not so good
     result = some_condition ? something : something_else
     ```